grassmunk/Chicago95/INSTALL.md

 #### Whisker Menu and XFCE Application Menu Start Buttons
 For XUbuntu 17.10, the Whisker Menu plugin is now GTK3.
 The Application Menu plugin is still GTK2.
 This will differ for other distributions.

-All start button icons from the theme are located in `/home/$USER/.themes/Chicago95/misc`
+#### • Whisker Menu
+Open the XFCE settings manager > Panel > Items tab > Double click the Whisker menu item in the item list.

+- In the whisker properties menu click the icon option.
+- In the icon select window navigate to `/home/$USER/.themes/Chicago95/misc` (with $USER being your username.)

+`misc/` contains simple small icons if you want a basic icon.
+These might be ideal for vertical deskbar panels.
+`GTK3 start buttons/` contains start button icons.

 Note: The smallest optimal panel row size for this theme is 26 pixels.

-#### • Whisker Menu
-Horizontal Panel: Icons are located in `/home/$USER/.themes/Chicago95/misc/GTK3 start buttons`

-Deskbar Panel: Icons are located in `/home/$USER/.themes/Chicago95/misc`

-If the icon appears crunched or blurry you may have to log out and log back in.
+If your panel is below that size, you will encounter icon scaling issues.

 #### • Application Menu
+Open the XFCE settings manager > Panel > Items tab > Double click the Applications Menu item in the item list.

+- In the Applications properties menu click the icon option.
+- In the icon select window navigate to `/home/$USER/.themes/Chicago95/misc` (with $USER being your username.)

+`misc/` contains simple small icons if you want a basic icon.
+These might be ideal for vertical deskbar panels.
+`GTK2 start buttons/` contains start button icons.

 Since the Application Menu plugin is still GTK2, you'll have to choose an icon associated with your panel size.
 For example, tux_32px.png would be ideal on a panel with a row size of 32 pixels.

-Horizontal Panel: Icons are located in `/home/$USER/.themes/Chicago95/misc/GTK2 start buttons`

-Deskbar Panel: There are two deskbar button style icons that you can choose from in `/home/$USER/.themes/Chicago95/misc/GTK2 start buttons`.
-Alternatively you can also use the tux, xue, or window icons located in `/home/$USER/.themes/Chicago95/misc`.

-If the icon appears crunched or blurry you may have to log out and log back in.
+Note: The smallest optimal panel row size for this theme is 26 pixels.
+If your panel is below that size, you will encounter icon scaling issues.

-#### Launcher Button scaling
+#### Launcher Button scaling (advanced)
-You've probably noticed that across different themes on XFCE, the panel launcher buttons and their icons typically grow very large as you increase the panels row size.

-If you want to enfore 16x16px icons in the launcher buttons, you can do this by editing the panel.rc file located at `/home/$USER/.themes/Chicago95/gtk-2.0/panel.rc`
+If you want to force 16x16px icons in the launcher buttons, you can do this by making your own custom icons or through the theme by editing the panel.rc file.

+- Open a text editor and navigate to `/home/$USER/.themes/Chicago95/gtk-2.0/panel.rc` (with $USER being your username.)
-On line 268 of the file you will see a section for Launcher buttons.
-This section will contain options that you can comment and uncomment for specifying the launcher button icon scaling with the associated panel size.
+- Move to line 268 of the file where you will see a section specified for Launcher buttons.

+Example steps: You will first need to determine the panel bar row size since the launcher button icon padding is determined by the size of the panel bar.

+- Open the XFCE settings manager > Panel
+- Verify the "Row Size (pixels)".
+(Lets say that it's 38 pixels for this example.)
+- Return back to the text editor and locate the line comment that is specifying your panel bar row size.
+(38px height panel for this example is on line 302.)
+- Delete the "#" pound character in front of the xthickness and the ythickness values for the specified panel bar size.
+- Now Insert a "#" pound character in front of the xthickness and the ythickness values of the previous default selection, which is for a 26px height panel.
+- Save the file and reload the xfce panel bar.
+You can run `xfce4-panel -r` in a terminal to reload the panel.

+Note: If you use a vertical deskbar, you could add a second row from the panel properties menu to organize the launcher buttons into rows.

 #### Shadows
 Disable shadows in compositing for an authentic appearance, or at the very least disable “show shadows under dock windows” to prevent dark shading from the panel bar overlapping onto maximized applications.